 The 3rd is Tom Brady, who single handedly turned around the Boston Sports scene.
 His success forced the other franchises to get serious about winning.
 During his time in Boston 12 championships came here, six of them won by him but every major franchise won at least one title (Ironically just as Brady won as many titles as all the major franchise combined his three losses in title game also equals all the other Boston franchise during that time).

-While I’ve tuned out the work NFL I’ve kept tabs on Brady.
+While I’ve tuned out the woke NFL I’ve kept tabs on Brady.
 He’s hated by many in the media/ Left as a Trump friend, although not vocal on it, but it’s no coincidence that Tampa Bay’s is the one franchises whose ratings have been consistently up.

 So let’s revisit my expectations for Tampa this season.
 In their pre-Brady era Tampa Bay: